Cobalt-OS/Cobalt/README.md

 ### How to compile

 Cobalt is easy to compile into a bootable .iso file.
-First, make sure you have the entire repo downloaded.
+First, make sure you have the entire repo downloaded/cloned.
 If you are on Windows, just run the `compile.bat` file.
 If you are using Linux or Mac, run the `compile.sh` file.
 On Linux/Mac you may have to mark it as executable first, with `chmod +x ./compile.sh`.

 When the script is done, it will create a `cobalt.iso` file within the main folder.
 Simply burn that image using any tool you like to a CD/DVD, or mount it into a virtual machine to try out Carbon.